Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Conclusion

 \section{Conclusion}

-This paper proposes a distributed algorithm with the advantages of sparse communication and adaptive aggregation stochastic gradients named SASG.
-The SASG algorithm adaptively skips several communication rounds with an adaptive selection rule, and further reduces the number of communication bits by sparsifying the transmitted information.
-For the biased nature of the top-$k$ sparsification operator, our algorithm uses an error feedback format, and we give convergence results for SASG with the help of Lyapunov analysis.
-Experimental results show that our approach can reduce both the number of communication rounds and bits without sacrificing convergence performance, which corroborates our theoretical findings.
+This paper proposes a communication-efficient SASG algorithm for distributed learning.
+SASG adaptively skips several communication rounds with an adaptive selection rule, and further reduces the number of communication bits by sparsifying the transmitted information.
+For the biased nature of the top-$k$ sparsification operator, we utilize an error feedback framework and provide a sublinear convergence result for SASG with the help of a new Lyapunov analysis.
+Extensive experimental results show that SASG can reduce both the number of communication rounds and bits without sacrificing convergence performance, which corroborates our theoretical findings.